erizov/Professor/semester_1/lecture_01_sorting_fundamentals/bubble_sort/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(n²) because it makes n passes through the array, and each pass compares and potentially swaps adjacent elements.
 - **Space Complexity**: O(1) because it only uses a constant amount of extra space for temporary variables during swapping.
-- **Stability**: N/A Stable because it only swaps adjacent elements when they are out of order, preserving the relative order of equal elements..
-Stable because it only swaps adjacent elements when they are out of order, preserving the relative order of equal elements.
+- **Stability**: Stable because it only swaps adjacent elements when they are out of order, preserving the relative order of equal elements.

 ## Often Used Together With